Estrada, Yastrzemski hit back-to-back homers to lead Giants past Pirates

 Yastrzemski had a tough start to the season but has heated up ahead of the Giants' first visit to Boston in five years Tuesday night.
 As a rookie in 2019, Yastrzemski homered in his first game at Fenway Park in the presence of his grandfather, Red Sox legend and Hall of Famer Carl Yastrzemski.
 Before that game, Carl threw the ceremonial first pitch to Mike.

-Yastrzemski hit .409 in 22 at-bats on the homestand, with two homers and eight RBIs.
+Yastrzemski hit .409 in 22 at-bats on the homestand, with two homers and eight RBIs, raising batting average from .121 to .236.

+Melvin pegged Yastrzemski's slow start to a spring-training shoulder injury.
+Yastrzemski also took a two-day paternity leave during the first week of the regular season.

+Yastrzemski said that was part of it, but added, "I was also just not in a great place mentally, not getting off to the start that I wanted, pressing, trying to do too much.
+Sometimes it takes a little bit of time to let that go and focus on the things that I needed to instead of the scoreboard and to start having better at-bats."

 TRAINER'S ROOM